“Cuckservative: How Conservatives Betrayed America” – Vox Day (and John Red Eagle) pitches his version of racial nationalism

 So, let’s assume the Vox Day theory of IQ is correct, what could we infer?
 Well if it was correct then IQ would be closely tied to a person’s specific genes.
 In addition IQ (according to The Bell Curve) relates closely to academic success and even general job performance.
 People tend to marry partners of similar education and so their children should show limited regression towards the mean (i.e. they might not necessarily be smarter than their parents but they aren’t likely to be much less smart).
 Put aside for a moment whether any of this is true, but instead just assume that this much is correct.

 Now consider immigration.
 Vox Day cites above that immigrants might come from countries with “an average intelligence level that is considerably lower” but so what?
 This is an average of a numerical variable which is assumed to be normally distributed not a simple on/off quality.
 Immigration is not a random sampling of a given population and so the average IQ of a nation has no necessary relation to the average IQ of immigrants from that nation.
-Furthermore if Vox Day is right about the highly deterministic genetic nature of intelligence/IQ, then that variability of IQ in a nation won’t be reflected in individuals – if you are smart then according to the theory it will be because you have smart genes.
+Furthermore, if Vox Day is right about the highly deterministic genetic nature of intelligence/IQ, then that variability of IQ in a nation won’t be reflected in individuals – if you are smart then according to the theory it will be because you have smart genes.

-Immigration isn’t easy, so in consequence immigrants tend to not be people with severe intellectual disabilities.
+Immigration isn’t easy, so in consequence, immigrants tend to not be people with severe intellectual disabilities.
 That isn’t a hard and fast rule but on average, immigrants from a given country have disproportionately fewer people from the lowest end of the IQ distribution.
 Skilled migrants, such as the people in the scare story about H-1B visas and Microsoft would be from a higher than average IQ section of the whole population.
 Regardless of what nation they came from the net effect would be to boost the average IQ of the receiving nation.
 If you aren’t sure about that, imagine importing Chinese basketball players and the effect on average height.

-Vox Day doesn’t just want a quasi-scientific genetic IQ theory, he wants it to also act as kind of national miasma, as if educated IT workers from India bring not only their own brains and their own genes but some kind of infectious low-Indian-IQ cloud.
+Vox Day doesn’t just want a quasi-scientific genetic IQ theory, he wants it to also act as a kind of national miasma as if educated IT workers from India bring not only their own brains and their own genes but some kind of infectious low-Indian-IQ cloud.
 Or more likely it was just another scare story to add to the mix.
 The whole doesn’t need to add up to a coherent model but rather a big bunch of scary.

-Speaking of scary, we’ve only had the one of the three B-bogeymen, betrayal.
+Speaking of scary, we’ve only had one of the three B-bogeymen, betrayal.
 Where are the other two?
 Oh, here they come:

 “And so it seems that utopian leftists and libertarians, the most cynically realist business interests, and ever eager-to-please Cuckservatives are all in agreement that it would, on the whole, be better if you, Mr. American Worker, made less money and faced a lot more recently imported competition for your job.” (loc 1575)

 Betrayal by Bolsheviks (aka utopian leftists) and Bankers (cynically realist business interests) – it is the trifecta.
 Vox Day may be many things but he isn’t ignorant or stupid or poorly read.
-He is self aware enough to know that he is doing a kind of flirtation with fascist rhetoric – a kind of applied trolling to ideological debate.
+He is self-aware enough to know that he is doing a kind of flirtation with fascist rhetoric – a kind of applied trolling to ideological debate.
 What the point of it is I don’t know.
 Pretence?
 A kind of wind up to make people call him rude names or an actual dalliance with fascism?
 It doesn’t really matter – it is the ideas that are the problem rather than the unknown motives of the man pushing them.

 Chapter 7.
 Immigration and Economics

-Speaking of which, one of the key fascist economic principles was the notion of autarky or national economic self sufficiency.
+Speaking of which, one of the key fascist economic principles was the notion of autarky or national economic self-sufficiency.
 I don’t know if Vox day adheres to that notion but he does flirt with it.
-In this chapter we are treated to Vox Day’s anti-Ricardo argument and his anti-comparative advantage argument.
+In this chapter, we are treated to Vox Day’s anti-Ricardo argument and his anti-comparative advantage argument.
 You can get the general gist from his blog http://voxday.blogspot.com.au/2015/07/the-illusion-of-knowledge.html

 From about location 1735 onward there is an attempt to make a statistical argument against the economic benefits of immigration that fails to take into consideration other economic factors in play.
 Later (loc 1765) he criticises the paper “Are Immigrants a Shot in the Arm for the Local Economy?”
 (National Bureau of Economic Research Working Paper No. 21123, April 2015 by Gihoon Hong and John McLaren.) for cherry picking economic conditions.
 However, the paper at least gets a reference, so well done.
-For acknowledging that immigration might not be the only relevant parameter for a paper he disagree with but ignoring that for his own analysis – not so well done.
+For acknowledging that immigration might not be the only relevant parameter for a paper he disagrees with but ignoring that for his own analysis – not so well done.

 Chapter 8.
 Immigration and War